 A. We have a dual enrollment arrangement with UAB and Jefferson State Community College for high school and college credit.
 Math/Science students should see their department chair.
-All other students should see their counselor.
+All other students should see the Academic Support Coordinator and Registrar & Applications Manager.